Jython¶

 Setup¶

-Using pygrametl with Jython requires a few extra steps compared to CPython, as Jython is less integrated with Python’s package management system, and the JVM needs access to the necessary libraries.
-First, install pygrametl either through PyPI or by downloading the latest development version from Github, for more information about installation of pygrametl for CPython see Install Guide.
+Using pygrametl with Jython requires an extra step compared to CPython, as Jython is less integrated with Python’s package management system.
+Firstly, install pygrametl from PyPI or by downloading the development version from GitHub.
+For more information about installing pygrametl for use with CPython see Install Guide.

-After pygrametl has been installed, the install location must be added to the
+After pygrametl has been installed, the location it has been installed to must

-the Control Panel.
-The module path can also be set programmatically through
+System setting in the Control Panel.
+Python’s module search path can also be

 Usage¶

-Jython can in most cases be used as a replacement for Jython, with the
+Jython can in most cases be used as a direct replacement for CPython unless its

-accesses JVM libraries, they must be added to the JVM classpath by using the
+and Kotlin.
+To use such libraries, they must be added to the JVM classpath by

 from pygrametl.tables import FactTable